llaske/sugarizer/activities/Abecedarium.activity/README.md

 * credits.js is the credit screen
 * all other .js files are component used by the games

+## /activity

+Contains the Sugar manifest manifest to describe the activity.

+## /js

+Entry point for activity.

-## /html/enyo and /html/lib
+## /enyo and /lib

-Contains the Enyo Framework.
+Contains the JavaScript Frameworks.

-## /html/audio
+## /audio

 Contains all music and sound files.

-## /html/images
+## /images

 Contains all images.

-## /html/css

-Styles sheet for different platforms.